For those of us who love observability and monitoring, there aren’t many places to hang out, chat, and learn.

 As administrators, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 We can’t foresee every situation, and thus if in the administrator’s judgment the best thing to do is to ask a disrespectful individual to leave, we will do so.

-The sole administrator of the Observability & Monitoring Slack as of January 2019 is @Mike Julian.
+The sole administrator of the Observability & Monitoring Slack as of February 2020 is Jason Dixon.
 You can reach him in the Slack or via the contact form on this site.